 In the case of a cryptomalware attack (including WannaCry), the solution works as follows:

 - Default Deny mode is the core technology of the product.
-It precludes execution of any code, including scripts, if they haven’t been whitelisted.
+It precludes execution of any code, including scripts, if they haven’t been added to an allowlist.
 So even if cryptomalware has been able to penetrate a system, for example, by hiding in a legitimate software package, it won’t be able to execute itself.

 - The Process Memory Protection component analyzes the integrity of processes in memory and prevents attempts to exploit vulnerabilities both known and unknown.